rocketlawyer/tf_gcp_network_bastion/README.md

 https://www.terraform.io/docs/providers/google/index.html

 First you need to allow terraform access GCP resources.
 This can be achieved by Service Accounts with corresponding access keys.
-Within the GCP console tool, gcloud, it can be achieved by issuing the following commands (Note: The terraform service account might already be setup if this is not the initial deployment):
+Within the GCP console tool, gcloud, it can be achieved by issuing the following commands (Note: The terraform service account require owner role to be able to mount the gcp storage, also might already be setup if this is not the initial deployment):

 ```bash
 gcloud config set project [PROJECT_ID]